jannis-baum/Chameleon/README.md

 - Anything else based on placeholders that Chameleon populates with the correct colors, e.g. for colors used in your shell

-## How to use
+## 🔧 How to use

+1. Run `pip install -r requirements.txt`
-Set up your `yaml` color scheme definition [like this](./docs/schemes.md).
-Then, just run `generate <your file>` and Chameleon will automatically generate all the color schemes and save them where you defined the destinations.
-That's it!
+2. Set up your `yaml` color scheme definition [like this](./docs/schemes.md)
+3. Run `generate <your file>` and Chameleon will automatically generate all the color schemes and save them where you defined the destinations!

 If you want your terminal to react to system dark/light mode switches, check out [this guide](./docs/theme-change.md).